YichaoOU/HemTools/docs/content/CRISPR/crispressoPooled_BE.rst

 2. gRNA bed file
 ----------------

-Header starting with "#" is acceptable.
+Header starting with "#" is acceptable. gRNA bed file should only be spacer sequence, not including the PAM.

 ::